News & Events

-In particular, the Dale & Marsha Brown Fund will assist in start-up costs for new programs, one-time projects or needs and capital needs beyond a not-for-profit organizations capabilities.
-The Browns are establishing this fund as a means to give back to the Attica community by supporting a variety of activities that have the potential to make an impact for as many residents as possible.
+In particular, the Kevin & Debbie Martin Fund will assist in start-up costs for new programs, one-time projects or needs and capital needs beyond a not-for-profit organizations capabilities.
+The Martins are establishing this fund as a means to give back to the Covington community by supporting a variety of activities that have the potential to make an impact for as many residents as possible.